 Front Pay

-- Accumulates between the time when the plaintiff brings the employment discrimination case or anti-retaliation case and when the court comes to a decision in favor of the plaintiff.
+- Pay that accumulates from the time the employee brings the employment discrimination case or anti-retaliation case to when they win.

-- Is due to unlawful termination, and may compensate an employee for loss of experience, harm to reputation, and other future effects.
+- Pay due to termination and may compensate an employee for loss of experience, harm to reputation, and other future effects.

-The end goal is to financially restore the plaintiff as much as possible for the wages that were lost due to discrimination or retaliation.
+The goal of front pay is to financially restore the employee as much as possible for wages lost due to discrimination or retaliation.

-The differences between front pay and reinstatement are that front pay awards for past and future losses while reinstatement simply restores what the employee was previously entitled to as far as job and compensation.
+Front pay provides money for past and future lost wages, while reinstatement restores what the employee was previously entitled to as far as job and compensation.

-The amount of front pay can vary, depending on if a charge is resolved through an EEOC conciliation process with a settlement agreement, or if a lawsuit is pursued in court.
+The amount of front pay can vary, depending on whether a charge is resolved through an US Equal Employment Opportunity Commission (EEOC) conciliation process with a settlement agreement or if a lawsuit is pursued in court.
 However, the front pay limits that are listed above still apply.

-The EEOC (U.S. Equal Employment Opportunity Commission) is the organization that investigates filed charges brought from an employee against an employer.
+The EEOC is the organization that investigates filed charges brought by an employee against an employer.
 After the investigation (which includes gathering information, making on-site visits, and interviewing witnesses), the EEOC will determine if the charges have merit.

 If there is reason to believe the charges do have merit, the EEOC may invite all parties to engage in conciliation (mediation) that may result in a settlement.
 If the conciliation is not successful in resolving the charge, a lawsuit may be filed in federal court.

-Limits to front pay actually apply to additional damages the plaintiff may seek on top of basic front pay.
-These types of compensation may include pain and suffering (a payment that compensates the employee for how they were affected emotionally by the termination) or punitive damages (a payment that punishes the employer for their actions).
+Limits to front pay apply to additional damages the employee may seek on top of basic front pay.
+These types of compensation may include pain and suffering (a payment that compensates the employee for how they were affected emotionally by the termination of their employment) or punitive damages (a payment that punishes the employer for their actions).

 The limits on compensatory and punitive damages in discrimination cases depend on the employer’s size: